opnsense/docs/source/manual/monit.rst

 Settings overview
 -----------------

-Navigate to **Services->Monit->Settings**.
+Navigate to :menuselection:`Services --> Monit --> Settings`.
 You will see four tabs, which we will describe in more detail below

 ^^^^^^^^^^^^^^^^
 General Settings